blockpayx402/blockpayx402/README.md

 - Swap endpoints: 20 requests/minute
 - X402 endpoints: 50 requests/minute

-Full interactive API documentation available at: [https://blockpay.cloud/api](https://blockpay.cloud/api)
+For interactive API documentation and testing, visit the [BlockPay Cloud website](https://blockpay.cloud) and navigate to the API Docs section.

 ---